-The World Health Organization estimates that 1 in 10 people worldwide falls ill due to consumption of contaminated food.
-The 42000 deaths, as a result, adds up to a loss of an estimated 33 million healthy life years (DALYs).
-Hence, it goes without saying that ensuring optimal food safety is the need of the hour.
-It requires close monitoring and easy traceability of food products along the supply chain from farm to fork.
-But the involvement of many highly diverse elements along the supply chain, lack of effective communication among them and the archaic methods of maintaining food records makes this a highly complicated and time-consuming task.
+It goes without saying that ensuring a fraud-free supply chain is the need of the hour, especially for food and retail industries.
+It requires close monitoring and easy traceability of products along the supply chain.
+But the involvement of many highly diverse elements along the supply chain, lack of effective communication among them and the archaic methods of maintaining records makes this a highly complicated and time-consuming task.

-Reach out to us today to see how it works
+Reach out to us today to discuss your project

 A blockchain-based food quality assurance system which can help maintain a verifiable and tamperproof record of the food products along its journey from farm to fork would be the perfect solution.
 It would be beneficial in the following ways: